US stocks mount milestone-shattering run in 2017

 "We hadn't seen that kind of growth all together in a long time," said Paul Christopher, head of global market strategy for Wells Fargo Investment Institute.
 "We had a pretty strong third quarter and we're going to have a pretty strong fourth quarter, too."

 In 2016, S&P 500 companies increased earnings by 0.4 percent.
-Through the first three quarters of 2017, earnings are up about 11 percent from a year ago, said Lindsey Bell, investment strategist at CFRA Research.
+Through the first three quarters of 2017, earnings climbed about 11 percent from a year earlier, said Lindsey Bell, investment strategist at CFRA Research.

 Those stronger earnings are a key reason why the S&P kept climbing, as stock prices tend to track corporate profits over the long term.